-All of our sensors leave our manufacturing facility well-calibrated but a rough delivery, a drop, or other similar physical impact may create a discrepancy between the sensor’s twin IR cameras.
-The result is similar to if you were to cross your eyes--the sensor will not be able to converge the two IR feeds to generate full depth coverage.
+All of our sensors leave our manufacturing facility well-calibrated but a rough delivery, a drop, or other similar physical impacts may create a discrepancy between the sensor’s twin IR cameras.
+The result is similar to if you were to cross your eyes--the sensor will not be able to converge the two IR feeds to generate full-depth coverage.
 This phenomenon is called an IR offset.

 Fortunately, this is not a physical defect of the sensor and in most cases, this can easily be fixed with a process called Stereo Image Refinement.
 Users in the past may have done this through CorePlayground; now this functionality can be done much more easily through Calibrator.

 - Do I have an IR offset?

 - Verifying your improved depth coverage

 The following symptoms are associated with an IR offset:

 - No depth coverage

 - Inability to capture a scan